 - What product or service was “fired” and replaced by the current product?
 You can tease out why new customers choose your product or service by reflecting on what the customer used before they switched to your product.
 From there, look at the why.

 If this is your first exposure to JTBD, you'll benefit from reading our overview of the Jobs to Be Done framework.
+You could also dive deep by picking up Intercom's book on JTBD.
 Otherwise, let's dive into applying JTBD to marketing.

 Marketing with the Jobs to Be Done framework